 • Search & PreviewSearchConfig_Root: this is an XML file that contains all of the settings made at the site-collection level for the current site collection.

 When staging, you must copy all of the above files for each relevant site collection from your test server to your live farm.
-Note that you may need to rename the subsite configuration files if these do not have the same relative URLs on the live server as they do on the test server (i.e., the
+Note that you may need to rename the subsite configuration files if these do not have the same relative URLs on the live server as they do on the test server (i.e., the part of each filename might need to be changed to ensure it is valid for the live server (see above)).

 Use the standard SharePoint controls to export each file and then again to upload the files to your live server (enter a URL such as the one described above to get to the Search & PreviewConfig library on your live site collections).
 By using the standard SharePoint controls when uploading on the live farm, you will be sure that the files are distributed as needed to all front-end servers in the farm.
 You might also choose to use a program or script to help automate the process if you have such a tool.